 ASSOCIATES

 Family Program Invitation

 Date:

 Dear

-participate in my treatment program as you are a significant includes the participation and support from people who are re close to me.
-It is our hope that you will take advantage of attending the Family Program.
-Support like this from family
+participate in my treatment program as you are a signifincludes the participation and support from people who Treatment at Nystrom.
+My counselor and I want to invite you to ficant person in my life.
+Part of my treatment and recovery o are close to me.
+It is our hope that you will take advantage of by attending the Family Program.
+Support like this from family possible in my recovery.

-had a disease, which is chronic, progressive, and fatal if no individuals who had developed a dependency on substances t treated and arrested.
-The good news is that this disease can thy lives if we learn to live without mood-altering substances.
+had a disease, which is chronic, progressive, and fatal if ged individuals who had developed a dependency on substances for treated and arrested.
+The good news is that this disease can ealthy lives if we learn to live without mood-altering substances.

-can be frightening, becoming involved in the treatment pro also allows us both to learn about the process of recovery acted those individuals who are close to me.
-Although change ocess is essential for me to get well and maintain wellness.
-It in addition to beginning your own recovery journey.
-You will tunity to share your experiences, and gain support from peers
+can be frightening, becoming involved in the treatment also allows us both to learn about the process of recover mpacted those individuals who are close to me.
+Although change process is essential for me to get well and maintain wellness.
+It ery in addition to beginning your own recovery journey.
+You will portunity to share your experiences, and gain support from peers

-The Family Program is held one week out of the 10-week to fellow peers and their family members, where we will be elisten to others.
-It is a safe, respectful space. reatment schedule consisting of three 4-hour groups with educated, participate in activities, share with each other and
+• - ek treatment schedule consisting of three 4-hour groups with be educated, participate in activities, share with each other and

-Nystrom wants to help us create lasting change, so we e cordially invite you to attend the Family Program:
+Nystrom wants to help us create lasting change, so we cordially invite you to attend the Family Program:

 Dates: My counselor is available if there are any

 Time: questions:

 Location: Counselor:

 Phone: